Terms and Conditions of Registration

 a) The Client may terminate this Agreement by no less than sixty (60) days written notice to the ALR (“Termination Notice”)

-b) Termination Notice may not be served at any time by the Client in relation to an Object once the Client has been informed that the Object has been located, or that information has been received that might lead to its Recovery.
+b) Termination Notice may not be served at any time by the Client in relation to a Watch once the Client has been informed that the Watch has been located, or that information has been received that might lead to its Recovery.

 c) The termination of this Agreement will not result in the removal from the Database of the fact of the loss which is recorded in the Registration.

-e) In the event that any Object is located following the termination of this Agreement the ALR will be under no obligation to provide the Location of the Object to the Client.
+e) In the event that any Watch is located following the termination of this Agreement the ALR will be under no obligation to provide the Location of the Watch to the Client.

 f) Without limiting its other rights and remedies, the ALR reserves the right to terminate this Agreement without prior notice to the Client, but will notify the Client of its decision to terminate.